Martin-ITT/MS1-Martin-s-Grill/README.md

 - Booking feature:
     - Booking available through interactive Contact Us form.

-## 4.3 Bugs and issues
+## 4.3 Bugs and issues 🐛

+An issue had been identified with responsive design on iPad pro where menu.html page was only taking half of the screen size height.
+This was resolved using VH units in css stylesheet.

+<span id="deployment"></span>
-# 5. Deployment
+# 5. Deployment 🌀

 I developed this project in VS Code.
 Code was pushed using GitBash into GitHub repository in my account.
-Following steps needs to be followed:
+Here are the steps to be followed:

+1. Instal VS Code and Git.
-1. Create a repository inside GitHub
+1. Create a repository in on your GitHub account.
-2. Create a project in VS Code
+1. Create a project in VS Code.
-3. Project / Folder needs to be linked with repository using GitBash.
+1. Project / Folder needs to be linked with repository using GitBash.
-4. Code can now be written in VS Code
+1. Code can now be written in VS Code
-5. Code needs to be commited and pushed regularly.
+1. Code needs to be commited and pushed regularly.
 This allows for version control.
+1. GitHub pages needs to activated.
+This can be found on repository settings page.
+1. In the source drop-down menu I selected the Master branch.
+1. Once published the site url will be displayed.

+This code can be cloned or downloaded.
 Deployed version of this project is exactly the same as devolper version.
 This is located in master branch.

+<span id="credits"></span>
-# 6. Credits
+# 6. Credits 💳